opencypher/morpheus/README.md

 The project is currently in a beta stage, which means that the code and the functionality is changing, but the APIs are stabilising.
 We invite you to try it and welcome any feedback.

-The first release for the project is targeted for May 2018.
+The first 1.0 release for the project is targeted for September 2018.

 ## CAPS Features